About Indiana Writing Project

 - Katie Wood Ray

-THE INDIANA WRITING PROJECT (IWP) is an organization committed to promoting the best possible writing instruction in Indiana's elementary, secondary, and post-secondary schools.
-IWP is administered through Ball State University's English Department and funded through the generous support of Ball State and the National Writing Project.
+THE INDIANA WRITING PROJECT (IWP) is administered through Ball State University's English Department and funded through the generous support of Ball State and the National Writing Project.
 IWP has been recognized by the Indiana State Legislature for its work in helping teachers improve student writing performance.

-Every summer, IWP sponsors the Invitational Leadership Institute, a professional development experience at the core of our model of teachers teaching teachers.
+Every summer, IWP sponsors the Invitational Summer Institute (ISI).
+ISI is a professional development experience at the core of our model of teachers teaching teachers.
 At the Institute, participants reflect critically on their teaching while developing as writers themselves.
 Participants return to their classrooms in the fall energized and able to offer a wider repertoire of writing experiences for their students.